Why Standard Homeowners Insurance Won't Cover Your Airbnb

 For most hosts, a standalone short-term rental insurance policy offers the most complete protection.
 Top-rated options for Airbnb hosts in 2026 include:

-- Steadily – A strong choice for landlords and investors with Airbnb properties; covers STR activity and loss of rental income.
+- Steadily – A strong choice for landlords and investors; covers STR activity and loss of rental income, typically $2,000 to $3,000/year.

 Step 3: Understand Liability Exposure

-- Rental frequency: Full-time rental properties cost more to insure than occasional-use homes
+- Rental frequency: Full-time STR use costs more than occasional hosting

-- Coverage limits selected: Higher liability limits and income loss protection add to the cost
+- Coverage limits selected: Higher liability and business income limits add cost

-- Amenities: Properties with pools, hot tubs, or fire pits carry additional risk and cost
+- Amenities: Pools, hot tubs, and fire pits carry additional risk and cost

 Frequently Asked Questions